Joe Ellis

-Josiah Wear Ellis (born November 16, 1957) is a former American football executive who was the president and CEO of the Denver Broncos of the National Football League (NFL).
+Josiah Wear Ellis (born November 16, 1957) is an American former football executive who was the president and CEO of the Denver Broncos of the National Football League (NFL).
+He is the nephew of former US president George H. W. Bush and first cousin to former president George W. Bush.

 College

 Ellis received his bachelor's degree from Colorado College in 1980.
 He attended graduate school at the L. Kellogg School of Management at Northwestern University to obtain his Master's Degree.
 Joe graduated from Northwestern in 1988.

 Career

-Ellis began his career in the NFL with the Denver Broncos as their Director of Marketing from 1983 to 1985.
-After obtaining his master's degree, he served the league as Vice President of Club Administration and Stadium Management until rejoining the Broncos in 1998 as their Executive Vice President of Business Operations.
+Ellis began his career in the NFL with the Denver Broncos as their director of marketing from 1983 to 1985.
+After obtaining his master's degree, he served the league as vice president of club administration and stadium management until rejoining the Broncos in 1998 as their executive vice president of business operations.
 Joe acted in this capacity for 10 years.
-In 2008, Joe became the team's Chief Operating Officer.
-He maintained this position for 3 seasons, until January 5, 2011.
+In 2008, Joe became the team's chief operating officer.
+He maintained this position for three seasons, until January 5, 2011.
 After 13 years with the organization, he was promoted to team president.

 After owner and previous president Pat Bowlen was diagnosed with Alzheimer's disease, Ellis took control of the team.
 In August 2022, Ellis stepped down from his position after the Walton Penner group was approved as the new owners of the Broncos.